gbmhunter/blog/content/pcb-design/pcb-design-checklist/index.md

 * As a general rule, make the polygon clearance to anything at least 2x the minimum track clearance.
 Shorts are more likely to occur between a large polygon and a track rather than between two tracks.
 * Flip the board (shortcut V, B) when routing and checking correct pin connections on the bottom layer of the PCB (otherwise pins will appear the wrong way around)
 * Make sure similar amounts of total copper are on each layer.
 A good way to ensure this is to fill each layer with a plane (either ground or a power plane).
 This is to prevent the PCB from going ‘banana’ during manufacturing.
 * Large fiducials are placed as far apart as possible on PCB (typically two, one in each diagonally opposite corner on a square board).
-Micro fiducials are placed on the diagonals of fine pitch chips (such as BGA’s).
+Micro fiducials are placed on the diagonals of fine pitch chips (such as BGAs).
 * Circular speckles of solder mask are applied to chips with large exposed pads rather than the entire area, to prevent the chip from floating during reflow soldering.
 This applies to chips such as QFN and DFN.
 * Large exposed pads on the undersides of SMD packages are connected following the instructions on the datasheet.
 Most are either connected to ground or left floating.
 * Tracks and vias are large enough to handle their current requirements.